freedomtowin/kernelml/README.md

 ### Adjust Random Sampling Parameters <a name="adjustrandom"></a>

-Note: these values are not used with the random sampling functions are overrided.
+Note: the values in the following functions will be ignored when the random sampling functions are overrided.

 ```python
 # Adjusts the initial parameter sampling (this can be useful to avoid underflows or overflows)